 Those who are less informed will tell you the bench press makes you slow.
 Sure, if all you did was bench press heavy and never did anything at speed.
 But we know that the speed you move the barbell while benching is highly correlated with punching power.
 So it would be silly not to use this exercise in your quest for knockout power.

 Easily my favorite upper body ballistic exercise for strikers.
 Sure, you can perform plyometric (clap) push-ups.
 But they don’t give you the sequencing of the punch that the medicine ball does.
 Keep these light.
 A 2-3 kg (4-6 lb) medicine ball is more than enough.
 Try to replicate your punch exactly.

 Boxing experience is associated with how hard you can punch.
 So it goes without saying, the more time you can spend practicing your punch technique, the better you will get at punching.
 Resulting in a harder and faster punch.

-Here is a couple of example programs that can be used and tinkered with for someone trying to punch harder.
-These are general in nature and are more to provide a framework for those looking for guidance.
+Here are a couple of example programs that can be used and tinkered with for someone trying to punch harder.
+These are general and provide a framework for those looking for guidance.

 Preparing for more intense work in the future.
 Developing a general strength base.

 A2) Sideways Rotary Pass

 A3) Front Facing Side to Side Wall Rebound